BryanC21/Cloud_Project2/ReadME.md

     "restaurant_id": INT "ID of the restaurant to add the table to Ex.
 1", "table_name": INT "Table number Ex.
 1",
     "table_status": "Empty/In_Use", - if empty orders get declined.
 Res must set to In_Use when customer is seated to allow orders to pass
-  }
+    "description": "Table Description Ex: Table for 2", "capacity": INT "Number of people that can sit at the table Ex.
+2", }
   ```
   Response: